 The Amsterdam Metropolitan Area is the leading region for life science research in the Netherlands.
 It is home to two renowned universities, academic hospitals and many specialised research institutes.
 This means that all companies active in the life science sector here can enjoy excellent access to innovative technologies, clinical trials, biobanks, and centres of expertise.

-Major institutes based in the Amsterdam region include the Netherlands Cancer Institute, the Sanquin Blood Supply Foundation, and the dental research facility ACTA.
+Major institutes based in the Amsterdam region include the Netherlands Cancer Institute (NKI), the Sanquin Blood Supply Foundation, and the dental research facility ACTA.
 Other scientific hubs such as Wageningen and Leiden are only about an hour away.

 The city is also home to the Amsterdam Science Park, an internationally recognised hub for research, education, and entrepreneurship, with about 120 companies (from start-ups to multinationals) working in the fields of science, physics, chemistry, ICT, green life sciences and advanced instrumentation.